t--becker/tech-writer-ide/README.md

   * ~~run markdown panel on editor change.~~
   * ~~run markdown panel on tab change.~~
   * Show markdown errors with contextual highlights on the page, instead of a validator window
-  * Remove markdown metadata before validation, as it causes the validator to crash

 * Markdown Previewer
   ~~* Previews your .md document in a split-pane previewer~~